Trifall/excalidraw-file-sync/README.md

 ### Steps

-1. Clone this repository or download the files, install packages:
+1. Clone this repository or download the files, then install packages:

    ```bash
    git clone https://github.com/Trifall/excalidraw-file-sync.git